maurya050/CS6910-Deep_Learning_Assignment-1/README.md

 * Project Name (wandb_project) default set to 'CS6910_Assignment_1'
 * Entity Name (wandb_entity) in project (CS6910_Assignment_1) default set to 'Shivam_Maurya'

   **Choices For Loss Function**
   * 'squared_loss' : For Mean Square Error
   * 'cross_entropy' : For Cross Entropy

   **Choices For Optimization Function**
   * 'sgd' : For Stochastic Gradient Descent
   * 'momentum' : For Momentum Based Gradient Descent
   * 'nag' : For Nesterov Accelerated Gradient Descent
   * 'rmsprop' : For Rmsprop
   * 'adam' : For Adam
   * 'nadam' : For Nadam

+  **Choices For Activation Function**
+  * 'sigmoid' : For Sigmoid Function
+  * 'tanh' : For Tanh Function
+  * 'relu' : For ReLu Function

+  **Choices For Output-Activation Function**
+  * 'softmax' : SoftmaxFunction